apprentice-code/curriculum/assignments/week-2.md

 ## Extension
 * Include a color to describe the conservation status of the animal around each section as a border.
 Apply this style via CSS.
-<span style="background-color: #FFFF00">@GARRETT -THIS EXTENSION DOES NOT MAKE SENSE IN LIGHT OF THE MENTOR GUIDED LEARNING.
-IS THIS RELATED TO THE ASSIGNMENT?</span>
+* **@GARRETT -THIS EXTENSION DOES NOT MAKE SENSE IN LIGHT OF THE MENTOR GUIDED LEARNING.
+IS THIS RELATED TO THE ASSIGNMENT?**

 ## Questions
 * What is the difference between block and inline bock elements?